Author photo credit: Janet LivingstoneREQUEST AN INTERVIEW VIA CONTACT FORM

 ABOUT the author

 Janet Livingstone is translator of the Jana Beňová novels Seeing People Off and Away!
 Away!.
 She was born in Boston, Massachusetts, and ventured to Czechoslovakia just after the 1989 Velvet Revolution.
 In total, she spent 15 years in Bratislava in Slovakia.
 In 2003, she began translating films and plays from Slovak to English and hasn’t looked back since.
-Among her full-length book translations are Master your Stage Fright by Slovak master violinist, Bohdan Warchal and Piata loď (working title: Boat Number Five) by novelist Monika Kompaníková.
+Among her full-length book translations are Master your Stage Fright by Slovak master violinist, Bohdan Warchal and Piata loď (Boat Number Five) by novelist Monika Kompaníková.
 In addition to Jana Beňová, her current translation projects include the novels The Best of All Worlds by Slovak-Swiss author Irena Brežná and The Arab World—Another Planet? by Emire Khidayer.
 Janet lives in Seattle with her two children and also speaks French, Italian, Russian, Spanish and elementary Japanese to anyone who will listen.

 Available from Two Dollar Radio